rohitghodeswar/playground-vzRtHkHE/statement.md

 Default function parameters allow formal parameters to be initialized with default values, if no value or *undefined* is passed.

-For more questions on ES6

-You can visit my website for more questions on ES6 tutorials - https://rapides6.herokuapp.com
+For more questions on ES6 - https://rapides6.herokuapp.com

 Solve the below excercise for fun and get to know your answers.